How to remove a virus or malware from a computer

 11. Check outhow to get rid of malware on an iPhone to protect other Apple ecosystem devices from potential cross-contamination.

-How to remove a virus from Chrome
+How to remove a virus from Google Chrome browser

 Google has retired the Chrome Cleanup Tool, which was a useful Chrome anti-malware tool baked into Google Chrome.
 However, there are other steps you can take to protect your Chrome from malware.